XRPLF/xrpl-dev-portal/docs/references/protocol/transactions/types/credentialcreate.md

 ## Error Cases

-Besides errors that can occur for all transactions, CredentialCreate transactions can result in the following [transaction result codes][]:
+Besides errors that can occur for all transactions, CredentialCreate transactions can result in the following [transaction result codes](../transaction-results/index.md):

 | Error Code | Description |
 |:-----------|:------------|